MaximeMulder/AgdaSTLC/README.md

-My first real Agda project !
+My first (real) Agda project !

 Proof of progress and preservation for the simply-typed lambda calculus with booleans and string binders with variable shadowing.

 TODOs:
-- Finish the proofs
+- Clean-up the proofs and reorganize the code
-- Make them better
 - Use implicit parameters where possible